AI Use Cases/Private Equity

 IT & Cybersecurity

-Automated Automated L1 IT Helpdesk in Private Equity
+Automated L1 IT Helpdesk in Private Equity

 The Problem

 Private Equity IT teams operate in a paradox: they support mission-critical systems - Salesforce for deal tracking, DealCloud for pipeline management, Intralinks for data rooms, Datasite for due diligence, and proprietary SQL-backed portfolio dashboards - yet handle L1 helpdesk tickets manually.
-When a portfolio company manager can't access Carta, when an LP report deadline hits and Allvue connectivity fails, or when a CFIUS-sensitive deal requires immediate system audit, IT drowns in context-switching between 200+ monthly tickets.
+When a portfolio company manager can't access Carta, when an LP report deadline hits and Allvue connectivity fails, or when a CFIUS-sensitive deal requires immediate system audit, IT drowns in context-switching across hundreds of monthly tickets.
 The result: critical infrastructure issues sit in queues behind password resets, delaying deal velocity and creating audit risk.

 Revenue & Operational Impact